goauthentik/authentik/website/integrations/services/netbox/index.md

         groups = response['groups']
     except KeyError:
         # When no groups are set
-        # save the user withour Roles
+        # save the user without Roles
         user.save()
         pass